- August 26, 2014

 In "Appointment With FEAR" , players take on the role of a superpowered law enforcement officer tasked with protecting Titan City from devious super-villains.
 This interactive graphic novel edition features dynamic choices that guide players through encounters with various villains, ultimately leading to the Titanium Cyborg.
 The mission is to uncover the location of the FEAR meeting, capture the Titanium Cyborg and his associates, and bring them to justice.

-- The game features a vibrant art style and engaging comic panel layout that enhances the superhero theme.
+- The game features a stylish comic book aesthetic with engaging visuals and a fun soundtrack that enhances the superhero theme.

 story

-“A radical change of direction from the usual sword and sorcery style games set in the world of Allansia, this one is a comic-inspired story set in Titan City.”
+“A radical change of direction from the usual sword & sorcery style games set in the world of Allansia, this one is a comic-inspired story set in Titan City.”

 “It has nice art and a very branching story (with many, let's say 'side quests') abundant with superhero genre clichés.”